TaeMinPark/lifesaver/README.md

 # lifesaver
 Your life is precious.
 Lifesaver save your life by saving your file regularly.
 You don't have to feel suicidal because of file loss anymore!

-## Useage
+## Usage
-This program press save button automatically when you are working on designated program that you selected.
+This program press save button(Cmd+S) automatically when you are working on designated program that you selected.

 ## How?
 1. Download lifesaver.zip in dist folder.